SimplyEdit/blog-helper/README.md

 since that is the name after `data-simply-data`.
 The second parameter is a list of options.
 One of them is the name of the template for a blog post.

-The blog-helper script search through the entire website (the data.json file) for pages with the template `blog.html`.
+The blog script searches through the entire website (the data.json file) for pages with the template `blog.html`.
 Then it sorts those pages based on the day/month/year fields in them.
 If no day is set, the page will be added at the top of the list.

-The blog-helper script also makes sure that anything you edit/add in the articles list, will also be saved back to the blog posts.
+The blog script also makes sure that anything you edit/add in the articles list, will also be saved back to the blog posts.
 So you can add fields which are only visibile and used in the template for the list of articles, but not in the blog post itself.

+The blog articles will be sorted on the date by default.
+For this to work you must use the `date.day`, `date.month` and `date.year` field names.

 The default setup assumes the months are written in english, but you can pass on a list of month names like this:

 ```
 <script>
-	loadBlog('blog', {
+	simply.blog('blog', {
 		'months': ['Jan','Feb','Mar','Apr','May','Jun','Jul','Aug','Sep',
 			'Oct','Nov','Dec']
 	});